 This is why we’re dedicating this page to exploring the truth behind this market leader.
 Before answering the question of whether ExpressVPN is safe or not, let’s look at a few important things first.

 How do we determine the answer to “Is ExpressVPN safe?”

 Let’s see what makes this VPN software a leader.
 In all fairness, we need to mention that there are a few other services, such as NordVPN, that could arguably claim the numero uno position – the truth, when it comes to the Top 3, is relative.
 It always depends on what your criteria are or what your angle is.

-We believe that it’s important for your VPN to not be based in any of the global surveillance-friendly countries, like the US, Canada, or Australia.
+We believe that it’s important for your VPN not to be based in any of the global surveillance-friendly countries, like the US, Canada, or Australia.

 Yet, ExpressVPN has given us no reason to question their integrity in this sense.

 In addition to its good location choice, ExpressVPN is also an eager flagbearer of a true no-logs policy.
 This means that they don’t just claim and promote having a zero logs policy – they also take it seriously.